chpancrate/ocrpy_project12/README.md

 ### Database set-up

 In order to run the application you need to create the database structure.
 Once your database is created and you have filled the .env file.
-You can create the tables inthe Database by using alembic:
+You can create the tables in the Database by using alembic:
 ```
 alembic upgrade heads
 ```

 ## Application launch
-To create the first user (admin user) run the script located in ./migrations:
+To setup the minimal needed data and create the first user (admin user) run the script db_initialization.py :
 ```
-python create_admin.py
+python db_initialization.py
 ```
 Be sure to update the password in the file first and then erase it from the file once used.